GloriaXie123/coding-for-Interview/C programming language notes.md

 # The C Programming language notes(the book is written by brian W.Kernighan and dennis M.Ritchie)
 ## setting up your environment for compiling C programs
-well,all i need is vim in Visual Studio code as Editor and gcc,it's easily to set up on linux.<br>
+well,all i need is vim in Visual Studio Code as Editor and gcc,it's easily to set up on linux.<br>
 **suplementary resource**:<br>
 *blog post about vim operations: https://www.barbarianmeetscoding.com/blog/boost-your-coding-fu-with-vscode-and-vim#fn-latest-vscode*
 ## Chapter 1<br>